lyndon025/playtested/src/content/article/2023-01-09-puzzle-your-way-through-a-city-of-cardboard-boxes--boxville-demo---first-impressions.md

 ---
-title: "Puzzle your way through a city of cardboard boxes | Boxville Demo - First Impressions"
+author: lyndonguitar
+category: Review
-description: "We have another point-and-click puzzle game ported to the mobile platform yet again with Boxville.
+description: We have another point-and-click puzzle game ported to the mobile platform yet again with Boxville.
 I’ve just played the demo and it immediately places you right after the beginning of the game.
-To avoid spoilers, there is no plot or backstory presented, but the world is inhabited by tin-can like humanoid beings living in cute cardboard boxes resembling into a somewhat peaceful city."
+To avoid spoilers, there is no plot or backstory presented, but the world is inhabited by tin-can like humanoid beings living in cute cardboard boxes resembling into a somewhat peaceful city.
+featured: false
 pubDate: 2023-01-09
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "boxville-demo"]
+tags:
-featured: false
+- taptap
+- boxville-demo
-thumb: "/images/reviews/2023-01-09-puzzle-your-way-through-a-city-of-cardboard-boxes--boxville-demo---first-impressions-0.avif"
+thumb: /images/reviews/2023-01-09-puzzle-your-way-through-a-city-of-cardboard-boxes--boxville-demo---first-impressions-0.avif
+title: Puzzle your way through a city of cardboard boxes | Boxville Demo - First Impressions
 ---

 <div class="gallery">